-As we know, Traumatic Brain Injuries are a very real threat in the lives of our military heroes.
+As we know, TBIs are a very real threat in the lives of our military heroes.
 While we work hard to treat these injuries, we also want to make sure we’re sharing information relevant to TBI sufferers and non-sufferers alike to ensure they have all the facts.
 Here are a few things everyone can do to stay healthy and decrease the chances of developing Alzheimer’s disease later in life.

 We’ve mentioned before how important Omega-3’s are for brain health.
 Omega 3’s contain what is known as docosahexaenoic acid (DHA).
 It’s believed that increasing the intake of DHA can help reduce the risk of developing Alzheimer’s disease.
 DHA helps minimize the development of beta-amyloid plaques and pieces.
 These beta-amyloids can block cell-to-cell signaling, which prevents memories and information from traveling throughout the brain, which leads to Alzheimer’s disease.
 Omega-3’s can be found in fatty fish such as salmon and tuna, as well as chia seeds.